Moving From the UK to Estonia

 This is the second-biggest city in Estonia.
 It has a cultural personality, and it offers a lot, in terms of sightseeing, in case you like museums, art and sacred buildings.
 A trip from Tallinn to Tartu takes about 2 to 3 hours, so housing and real-estate prices are in the affordable range.

-First things first, you should get your residential status registered, in order to receive access to Estonian medical coverage, social help, and numerous other benefits.
+You should get your residential status registered, in order to receive access to Estonian medical coverage, social help, and numerous other benefits.
 So, to register your residence address in Estonia, you have to:

 • Fill in a residence notice, which is usually in Estonian